Project: Encore Musician experience

 Invision freehand screenshot

-Beyond the basic blocks of rethinking the job tiles, there were a number of actions musicians could take from the jobs page that needed re-thinking.
-They could apply or withdraw an application, respond to a client request (either for a message, call or booking) , they could save and share the job with a friend, etc.
+Beyond redesigning the job cards, we needed to rethink all the actions musicians could take from the jobs page.
+They could apply or withdraw, respond to client requests for messages, calls, or bookings, or save and share a job with a friend.

 Sketch screenshot: the new experience coming to life